 Since 2014 substantial funding is available to support children adopted from care in their school education (previously this was only available for children adopted after 2005 but has now been extended to include adoptions prior to that date).

 •left care under a Residence Order on or after 14 October 1991 (under the Children Act 1989)

 •left care under a Special Guardianship Order on or after 30 December 2005 (under the Children Act 1989)

 •been adopted from care (under the Adoption and Children Act 2002);

 If you would like to discuss this please contact me via the school office or by using firstname.lastname@example.org.

 The Pupil Premium has been used to provide additional educational support to improve the progress and to raise the standard of achievement for these pupils.
 We use assessment systems to track and enable thorough analysis of data (Reading, Writing and Maths) to identify pupils who are under achieving and address why.
 By directing resources and interventions that accelerate progress of eligible pupils we see progress made by these pupils.
 Class teachers use data to carefully track the impact of targeted spending (interventions, projects or pedagogy) on attainment and progress of eligible pupils.

 The funding has been used to narrow and close the gap between the achievement of these pupils and their peers.
-The Governing Body at Garras and Sithney Primary Schools is ambitious for pupils and closely monitors the school’s effectiveness in closing the gap between different groups of pupils.
+The Governing at Sithney Primary School is ambitious for pupils and closely monitors the school’s effectiveness in closing the gap between different groups of pupils.